 When temperatures drop, children need extra attention to stay safe and warm.
 Before cold weather strikes, take a few minutes to sit down with your kids to go over the importance of staying safe in the cold and form a cold weather safety plan, for emergency instances.
 If your kids do go out to play in the cold, make sure they're wearing waterproof snow gear to stay dry and consider setting a timer on your phone for them to stop their play, come inside, and refuel.
 You can find a chart of recommended cold weather guidelines for children, here.
 If the conditions are simply too frigid for outside play, suggest a fun snow day in with the help of these kid-friendly apps.

 It's commonly believed that because dogs and cats have fur coats, they can withstand extreme cold and that's simply not true.
-Like humans, dogs and cats have only so much tolerance for the cold and if left outside in the cold for too long, they may develop frostbite and/or hypothermia.
-Make sure to bring your pets indoors during cold weather spells and if you have outdoor pets that absolutely cannot come inside, make sure they have adequate shelter to stay warm.
+Like humans, dogs and cats have only so much tolerance for the cold and if left outside in it for too long, they may develop frostbite or hypothermia.
+Make sure to bring your pets indoors during cold weather spells and if you have outdoor pets that absolutely cannot come inside, make sure they have adequate shelter/supplies to stay warm.
 Don't forget to check and refill their water frequently so it doesn't freeze.

 It's no surprise your fireplace will see a lot of action during cold weather months, but it's imperative to never leave a lit fireplace unattended.
 Make sure someone is in your home at all times when the fireplace is being used and keep a large glass or metal fire screen in place to catch any sparks or rolling logs from entering the room.
 Don't forget, fireplace coals can stay hot enough to start a fire for up to three days, so always wait at least that long before safely disposing of the ashes.